Ardbraccan: King John in Ardbraccan

-On 29 June 1210 King John of England, Lord of Ireland and his forces met with Cathal Crobhderg, King of Connacht and his men in Ardbraccan before proceeding north to attack the forces of Hugh de Lacy, 1st Earl of Ulster.
+On 29 June 1210, King John of England, Lord of Ireland and his forces met with Cathal Crobhderg, King of Connacht and his men in Ardbraccan before proceeding north to attack the forces of Hugh de Lacy, 1st Earl of Ulster.

 The Diocese of Ardbraccan

 The early Irish church possessed many bishoprics or dioceses, each presided over by a bishop.
 For a period, Ardbraccan itself was a diocese, with a large urban centre attached.
 Under the Synod of Kells in 1152, Ardbraccan was united with the Sees of Clonard, Trim, Dunshaughlin, Slane and Fore, forming with other small dioceses the Diocese of Meath.
-Its central importance was shown in the fact that the new merged diocese's bishop lived in Ardbraccan.
+Its central importance was shown in the fact that the newly merged diocese's bishop lived in Ardbraccan.

 From Catholic to Protestant

-When, in the aftermath of the crisis over Henry VIII's marriage to Catherine of Aragon, the Irish Church was ordered to formally break its link with the Roman Catholic Church to become the Church of Ireland, the Anglican or Church of Ireland Bishop of Meath continued to live in Ardbraccan in an estate attached to the main church.
+When, in the aftermath of the crisis over Henry VIII's marriage to Catherine of Aragon, the Irish Church was ordered to formally break its link with the Roman Catholic Church to become the Church of Ireland.
+The Anglican or Church of Ireland Bishop of Meath continued to live in Ardbraccan in an estate attached to the main church.
 In this period, Ardbraccan possessed two churches; St. Mary's (which was located in the Bishop's residence) and St. Ultan's, which was named after a local saint who had lived in St. Braccan's day.